jp-um/machine_learning_handbook/README.md

 1. Index entries should be human (not machine!) readable
 1. The punctuation for the sentence goes AFTER the parenthesis of a citation
 1. Do not use double quotes character `"` or fancy single quotes character.
 In LaTeX to get double quotes use ` ``this''`.
 For single quotes use `'` character **only**
+1. You should not have two (or more) headings immediately following each other.
+You require some _preamble_; a sentence or two which explains what is coming next